-All of today's native languages have some unsafety in them.
+All of today's native languages require some unsafe user code to function.
 For example, in C, you can bring in a library that causes mysterious crashes in other parts of your program, because there are no protections in C.

-Rust does especially well here, though its guarantees are violated by its unsafe keyword.
-Most think that memory unsafety can only happen inside unsafe blocks, but unfortunately, it can cause memory unsafety outside, in safe Rust as well.
+Rust does especially well here, though its guarantees are somewhat weakened by its unsafe keyword.
+Most think that memory unsafety can only happen inside unsafe blocks, but unfortunately, unsafe blocks can cause safe Rust code to trigger undefined behavior as well.

 Vale uses hybrid-generational memory, which doesn't require any unsafe, even in its standard library.

-Vale goes even further, by not allowing any unsafe code.
-Even if we call into C, there's no way to trigger memory unsafety in Vale.
+Vale goes even further, by isolating all unsafe memory from safe memory.
+Even if we call into C, there's no way for accidental bugs there to trigger memory unsafety in Vale.
+1

 Vale can call into C code (and vice versa).
 So how does it maintain its safety guarantees?
 By using what we're calling extern isolation.